PART ONE - PART TWO - PART THREE - PART FOUR

 While fans were still trying to make sense over the initial announcement, Warner Home Video quickly updated the list of contents on the compilation.
 The webtoons were replaced by the three CGI Road Runner shorts from the previous year, the made-for-TV productions were gone, and a couple more Larriva cartoons were added.
 Jones ended up only being represented by the 1994 revival short Chariots of Fur.
 Though the label never confirmed it, the erroneous content list was clearly created by someone who copied and pasted the list of Road Runner titles off Wikipedia, webtoons and all.
 Barely a month after sending out the corrected announcement, Warner decided to delay the release of the DVD, bumping it from May to October.
 A few fans were hoping that it meant the label was going to change the content, but in reality Warner Home Video simply had a big animation campaign in the fall that it wanted the title to coincide with--a campaign that would include the formal debut of the Looney Tunes cartoons on Blu-ray!

-In the meantime, March 2011 saw the home video release of the hideous CGI-enhanced feature Yogi Bear, along with the third and final CGI Road Runner cartoon, Rabid Rider.
+In the meantime, March 2011 saw the home video release of the hideous CGI-enhanced feature Yogi Bear, along with the third CGI Road Runner cartoon, Rabid Rider.
 Unlike with the last two movies the Road Runner was paired with, the short was only available on the Blu-ray and Blu-ray 3D editions as a way to entice consumers to purchase the more expensive formats.
 Starting with the upcoming release of Supergenius Hijinks, however, DVD collectors would soon have many chances to own all three Road Runner cartoons together.

 After a very long wait, in late August Walmart shoppers were able to get the jump on everyone else by being able to purchase Road Runner & Wile E. Coyote: Supergenius Hijinks before its October release date, the first of a number of Warner titles that would have an exclusive early-release window at the big-box retailer.